 Picture this: you’ve spent ages building up your no claims, you haven’t put a foot wrong on the roads in years and you’ve managed to get your insurance premium right down as your driving has been exemplary.
 Then, one day, as you’re reversing into an empty space on a car park, in a rare moment of carelessness you fail to spot a parked car in your blind spot and to your dismay you accidentally clip the other vehicle.

 Disaster?
 Well that all depends on whether you’ve protected your no-claims discount.
-If not, and the other driver makes an insurance claim then you’ll be back to square one with your NCD, meaning your premium will sky-rocket once it’s time to purchase your next insurance policy.
+If not, and the other driver makes an insurance claim then you’ll be back to square one having to get car insurance without a no claims bonus, meaning your premium could sky-rocket once it’s time to purchase your next insurance policy.

 On the other hand, if you’ve had the foresight to plan for this scenario by protecting your no-claims discount, then you should be fine.
 But protecting your NCD comes at a cost, so is it worth it?
 That’ll depend on your circumstances, so to help you decide if it offers good value for money here are the main points to consider.